 Stripers will hold around standing logs that have washed off the bank.
 If there is flowing water.
 When the current is present Stripers often suspend around submerged cover such as downed trees in shady areas along the bank.

-Striper fishing in the Arkansas river may be the best keep
+Striper fishing in the Arkansas river may be the best keep secret in Arkansas.

 With the population reproducing itself since the seventies the river is loaded with stripers waiting for you to create some awesome memories.

 Arkansas Parks and Tourism

 Striper Fishing Waters in Arkansas

 Catch and Release Can Kill Stripers